Funding Working Capital Solutions for Canadian Business Growth | 7 Park Avenue Financial

 THE CANADA SMALL BUSINESS FINANCING PROGRAM / GOVERNMENT FINANCING PROGRAMS

-Loan terms are typically over a 2-5 year term for monthly payments/debt payments made monthly.
+Loan terms are typically over a 2-5 5-year term for monthly payments/debt payments made monthly.
 There is only one problem with it, as we tell our clients.
-Franchise finance and franchise financing programs are often funded under government loans.
+Franchise finance and franchise financing programs are often funded through government loans.

 Although interest-free loans are not available in some instances, payments may be temporarily deferred for a short period.
 Rates and limits are determined based on federal government program guidelines.
-The business owner's credit score must be satisfactory - generally in the 600+ range for the personal credit score.
+The business owner's credit score must be satisfactory, generally in the 600+ range for the personal credit score.

 This program is not the government Cerb program tied to income support - it is a business term loan financing new equipment/ used equipment, leasehold improvements and real estate.
 Even not-for-profit organizations may apply.
-The personal guarantee is limited under the program - which is another plus.
+The personal guarantee is limited under the program, which is another plus.

-The business development bank is also another government-oriented finance solution via this crown corporation.
+The Business Development Bank is also another government-oriented finance solution via this crown corporation.

 WHAT CAN BE FINANCED UNDER THE FEDERAL GOVERNMENT LOAN PROGRAM

-It's simply the program covers only purchasing of equipment and finance of leaseholds and real estate.
+It's simply the program covers only the purchasing of equipment and the financing of leaseholds and real estate.
 So while it's an excellent solution for start-ups or younger firms, it clearly won't help in the cash flow challenge.
 Let the 7 Park Avenue Financial team effortlessly walk you through the application process with the right supporting documentation, including a business plan for financing and cash flow projections for a financing proposal we prepare for you!

-The Government loan is a reliable financing mechanism for restaurant loans, start-ups, and franchises - thousands of businesses use the program annually when they are looking for funds access to funds and don't have the traditional financial resources or collateral for another eligible financing of a more traditional nature.
+The Government loan is a reliable financing mechanism for restaurant loans, start-ups, and franchises - thousands of businesses use the program annually when they are looking for access to funds and don't have the traditional financial resources or collateral for another eligible financing of a more traditional nature.

 Farm loan programs and loans for agriculture are also available from the federal government.
-Most borrowers are concerned about the business loan rate of interest, which in this case, is very competitive.
-Financing equipment needs can also be accessed via traditional lease financing.
-Real estate financing can also be accomplished via commercial real estate loans and mortgages.
+Most borrowers looking for sufficient working capital are concerned about the business loan rate of interest, which in this case, is very competitive and structured around the company's ability to pay.

-Working capital needs are common day-to-day business needs - other terms are operating lines of credit and net working capital.
+Working capital needs are common day-to-day business needs - other terms are operating lines of credit and net positive working capital.
 The two most common assets in this category are receivables and inventories.

 So, short-term working capital needs for Canadian small business owners need to be addressed within those two asset categories if you're looking for flexible repayment terms on these assets outside of a term loan at good interest rates.